FACorreiaa/MobilityProject/Readme.md

 ## Client

-Client folder can be found at: https://github.com/Knox316/MobilityProject_Clint
+School project  Client folder can be found at: https://github.com/Knox316/MobilityProject_Clint